KohaILS/koha-manual-zh-cn/source/tools.rst

 -  The Bibliographic data to print includes any of the data fields that may be mapped to your MARC frameworks.
-You can choose from the preset list of fields or you can click on 'List Fields' and enter your own data.
+You can choose from the preset list of fields or you can click on 'List fields' and enter your own data.
 In 'List fields', you can specify MARC subfields as a 4-character tag-subfield string, for example 254a for the title field.
 You can also enclose a whitespace-separated list of fields to concatenate